 Radha gave her a sad smile and replied,

-“Well, I guess it’s one of Ma Durga’s names”, she replied.
+“Well, my mom told me that it’s one of Ma Durga’s names”, she replied.

 “Ahh”, smiled Radha, “you do know the story behind our legendary goddess don’t you?”